-Stable ties with China Pak F. relation
+Stable ties with China

-FOR someone who has followed Pakistan-China relations for over four decades, a recent visit to China has been especially meaningful.
+Pak F. relabia By Maqbool Ahmad Bhatty FOR someone who has followed in Pakistan realize the need to follow the Pakistan-China relations for over four decades, a recent visit to China has been especially meaningful.
 This is because even informed observers tend to believe that behind the protestations of traditional friendship being as warm as ever, there have been paradigm shifts in global and regional perceptions, following the traumatic events of 9/11.